SDK npm package is not published yet and API environments may be unavailable.View status

 By referenceDocument reference (e.g. TCR-ABCD1234)GET /v1/tcode/verify/reference/{reference}No

-By hashSHA-256 content hashGET /v1/tcode/verify/hash/{hash}No
+By hashDocument content fingerprintGET /v1/tcode/verify/hash/{hash}No

-By payloadRaw Ananke TCode barcode payloadPOST /v1/tcode/verifyNo
+By payloadRaw Ananke TCode barcode scan payloadPOST /v1/tcode/verifyNo

 Sync verifyPayload + verification contextPOST /v1/tcode/verify/syncNo